jaicab/jaicab.github.io/about.md

 I play with the design in [Sketch](http://bohemiancoding.com/sketch/) and iPad's app [Paper by 53](https://www.fiftythree.com/paper).
 I have a forgetful mind but an agile heart, so I organize my work on [Redbooth](https://redbooth.com/) (previously Teambox).

-###Sass
+###Preprocessors
 I save time and power up CSS and JavaScript by using **Sass** and sometimes **CoffeScript**.
-I can't stop till everything is an object with perfect, proportional margins and ratios and also the lightest possible.
+I can't stop coding till everything is an object with perfect, proportional margins and ratios and also the lightest possible.
 I'm driven by the **80/20 rule**, which says that 80% of the design can be accomplished by 20% of the code.

-That means **no frameworks**!
-They add up wheight, unwanted styles and unnecesary dependecies that you have to spend time fixing for the project.
+That means **no CSS frameworks**!
+They add up wheight, unwanted styles and dependecies which take tons of wasted time to fix.
 I believe that what makes a good front-end is not getting good results with frameworks but getting even better ones without them.

 ###MVC frameworks
 > "MVC.
 Maybe Viewable Content." - Scott Jehl